arctern-io/arctern-docs/doc-en/source/restful/api/function/fishnetmap.md

-# Fishnet map
+# Fishnet Map

-根据相关画图参数绘制渔网图，将绘图结果以 Base64 编码方式返回。
+Draws a fishnet map according to the relevant drawing parameters and returns the map in Base64 format.

 ## Request description